-We can help guide you in the right direction when connecting alternative power sources to our network.
+We can help guide you when connecting alternative power sources to our network.

 The following information is for the connection of larger embedded generator systems or larger battery energy storage systems.

-Alternatively, if you are seeking information on the process to connect small solar and wind (inverter) systems up to 200 kW in size, please click here.
+Alternatively, if you are seeking information on the process to connect small solar and wind (inverter) systems up to 200 kW in size, you can review the Connection Process.

 Registered Generators generally with a capacity greater than 5 MW: